 Many individuals choose to not have children.
 The process of deciding to have a child or not presents the opportunity for individuals to determine whether parenthood is best for them and for hypothetical future children.
 While it can be a very difficult decision, a person may make the careful choice to remain child-free for one specific reason—or many.
-One's mental health can be affected throughout this decision-making process because it can involve conflicting emotions, but it can also be affected after the decision has been made because of the stigma associated with being child-free.
+One’s mental health can be affected throughout this decision-making process because it can involve conflicting emotions, but it can also be affected after the decision has been made because of the stigma associated with being child-free.
 These two situations can be difficult to navigate at first, but there are self-help and community resources available.
-See our page of Marriage & Family Self-Help Resources for a couple child-free resources.

 Choosing to be Child-Free Due to Personal or Familial Mental Health Reasons